 Subscribing to a paid service seems preferable.
 With a paid service, you know exactly what you’re getting and, in the end, the support and information provided by the service is usually much more comprehensive.

 Between the rather unbelievable speed results, the lack of information on exactly what the free service entails and the general feel that the free VPN is just a sales pitch, it’s hard to recommend this provider, particularly if you’re in a nation where your privacy protection is paramount to ensuring your safety.
-If that’s your situation, don’t risk it; get a paid service.
+If that’s your situation, don’t risk it and get a paid service.